Peru declares alert for monkeypox despite not having detected cases

-The Government of Peru decreed this Thursday a health alert for the spread of monkeypox as a result of the cases detected in the world, despite the fact that the authorities of the Andean country have not located infections in their territory.
+Peru decreed this Thursday a health alert due to the expansion of monkeypox and as a result of the cases detected in the worlddespite the fact that the authorities of the Andean country have not located infections in their territory.

-“We are declaring the alert, starting tomorrow, but it is already being declared, in our country we still do not have any cases, but, yes, the alert is already being declared for prevent any eventuality“, Health Minister Jorge Antonio López said in a statement to the press.
+“We are declaring the alert from tomorrow, but, in itself, it is already being declared in our country.
+We still do not have any cases, but yes, the alert is already being declared to prevent any eventuality,” he said in a statement to the press the Minister of Health, Jorge Antonio López.

+(Also read: Monkeypox: what is this disease that alerts the WHO about?)

 Said alert implies “being careful” and continuously monitoring the population, the minister clarified, emphasizing that they are evaluating the purchase of smallpox vaccines.